ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 ## Verify DNS setup

-Any record within the us-central1.p.gcp.clickhouse.cloud domain should be pointed to Private Service Connect Endpoint IP.
+Any record within the us-central1.p.gcp.clickhouse.cloud domain should be pointed to the Private Service Connect Endpoint IP.
 (10.142.0.2 in this example).

 ```bash
 ping instance-id.us-central1.p.gcp.clickhouse.cloud.
 ```

 ```response
 PING instance-id.us-east1.p.gcp.clickhouse.cloud (10.142.0.2) 56(84) bytes of data.
 ```